-“Jesus The Jew” Lunchtime Bible Study Kicks Off Wednesday, September 16 from Noon to 1 PM over Zoom.
+“Jesus The Jew” Lunchtime Bible Study Meets Every Wednesday, through December 16 from Noon to 1 PM over Zoom.
 We will look at passages in the Gospels which explore the Jewish roots of Jesus’ ministry, teachings, miracles, life, death, and resurrection.
 If you’d like to join us in the Zoom meeting room, please let Pastor Darryl know, and he’ll add you to our weekly reminder email, or you can find the Zoom login information in each week’s Prayers and Announcements.

 As always, our study is a very open-minded and inclusive that honors traditional as well as outside-the-box interpretations!
 If you’d like to join the Bible Study, or would like more information, please contact Pastor Darryl at email@example.com.

 Theology on Tap returns on Monday, November 16, 2020 at 6:30 PM.
 For this month’s Theology on Tap we will be looking at the themes and ideas presented in the timely book, VIRUS AS A SUMMONS OF FAITH, by one of the great scholars and teachers in contemporary Christianity, Rev. Dr. Walter Brueggemann.
 You can find the chapters of the book that we will focus on here.
 But you are encouraged to read the entire book (it is quite brief and very readable) before our time together.

 ToT will be held on Monday, November 16 at 6:30 PM via Zoom.
 The Zoom links to join Theology on Tap will be published in the Weekly Prayers and Announcements the Friday before Theology on Tap meets.
 Please join us for this fun, evocative, inspiring, and faithful conversation on this all too real and important topic.